French submarine Oréade: Vichy France

 After France′s surrender, Oréade served in the naval forces of Vichy France.
 In the succeeding months she spent time at Bizerte in Tunisia in August 1940; Toulon, France, in October 1940; Casablanca in French Morocco in December 1940; and Dakar in Senegal in February 1941.
 During July 1941, she visited first Agadir and then Casablanca in French Morocco.

 In January 1942 Oréade conducted defensive patrols off ports in French Morocco, and during the month she spent 7 to 19 January at Safi, French Morocco, with La Psyché.
 The two submarines visited Port Lyautey, French Morocco, from 13 to 17 February 1942.Oréade was disarmed at Casablanca in March 1942 in accordance with the terms of the 1940 armistice.
 She returned to active service in September 1942.
 Still part of the 18th Submarine Division, she got underway from Oran on 30 October 1942 bound for Casablanca.

 Loss

 When Operation Torch, the Allied invasion of French North Africa, began on the morning of 8 November 1942, Oréade was moored at Casablanca.
 The Naval Battle of Casablanca began that morning, and bomb-armed United States Navy TBF Avenger torpedo bombers from the aircraft carrier USS Ranger (CV-4) and the escort carrier USS Suwannee (CVE-27) attacked the harbor at 07:10.
 After taking bomb damage, Oréade capsized and sank, suffering four dead and six wounded.
-Her commanding officer was among the wounded, and he died of his wounds later in the day, raising Oréades death toll to five.Oréade was refloated on 10 June 1943 and placed in "special reserve" on 29 September 1943 at Casablanca.
+Her commanding officer was among the wounded, and he died of his wounds later in the day, raising Oréades death toll to five.

+Hostilities between Allied and French forces in French North Africa ceased on 11 November 1942, and French forces in Africa subsequently joined the Allies as part of the forces of Free France.
+Oréade was refloated on 10 June 1943 and placed in "special reserve" on 29 September 1943 at Casablanca.
 She was condemned on 26 March 1946.